 Gratitude journaling is a simple practice that can shift our attention toward the good things that are already present in our lives.
-The SWC makes printed journals available to the campus (you can pick one up from the 3rd floor of Robo), but you don't need one to get started.
+The SWC makes printed journals available to the campus (you can pick one up from our Berry 179 suite), but you don't need one to get started.
 Just choose a notebook, a piece of paper, or download the page template below and try making gratitude a daily part or your routine!

 As we go through our lives, it's easy to give all of our attention to the things we wish were different.
 Sometimes we need to focus on things we want or need to change, but if this becomes our sole focus, it can become easy to take the good things that are already present in our lives for granted.
 When this happens, we can overlook the people and experiences that can bring us feelings of gratitude and connection.